nguyen-anthony/ArtifactsMMO-Wrapper/README.md

 - **Task Management**: Accept, complete, and exchange tasks from the taskmaster.

-- **Grand Exchange**: Manage buy and sell orders, view order history.
+- **Grand Exchange**: Manage and fulfill sell orders and view order history

 - **Inventory and Equipment Management**: View, equip, and manage items.